What to expect when you visit our office.

 Financing Your Treatment

 We understand and are sympathetic to financial pressures, and so our treatment recommendations are always made to be conservative, whenever possible.
-We provide a number of financial options because we feel that finances should never be an obstacle to periodontal health.

 We accept Visa, MasterCard, debit, e-transfer, and cash.
 We do not accept cheques or American Express.